-DG is fascinated with birds, so I decided to surprise him with a trip to Sylvan Heights Bird Park.
-I hadn’t been to Sylvan Heights in years, so I was excited to try it out.
+David has always been a fan of bird watching, so we met my parents at Sylvan Heights Bird Park for his birthday.
+I hadn’t been to Sylvan Heights since I was in middle school, so I was excited to visit and see all the updates that had been done to the space.
 I invited my parents, who live close by, and I think my mom had the most fun feeding these little birds in the Landing Zone.
 My favorite part were the accesses to the wetlands, including in this treehouse where we enjoyed spotting other wildlife.
 This is definitely an interesting site to check out!

 The Roanoke River was really important for agriculture, but also, for electriciy.
 The Roanoke Canal Trail is great for running, biking, or walking your pups, but the Canal Museum is a beautifully restored building with great information about the history of the region.
-Also, the canal runs into Weldon, which has a Confederate soldier cemetry on the same stretch as the Riverside Mill.
-The Riverside Mill is a converted cotton factory powered by the canal’s electricity, but it it my go-to for antiquing.
+The Riverside Mill is a converted cotton factory powered by the canal’s electricity, and it it my go-to for antiquing.
 There is also a gorgeous aqueduct and other interesting buildings that were instrumental in getting electricity to the area.
 I’ll be honest and tell you that I didn’t really appreciate all the beauty that is in the area until I left.

 What are you favorite things to do in your hometown?

 You can check out more of eastern North Carolina favorites here.
 Want to know why Eastern North Carolina is so important to me?
 I dedicated this post to the region.
 And here is my love letter to North Carolina, my favorite things to do around the state, and the best places to stay while going on a new adventure.